nodejs/node/doc/api/deprecations.md

 Type: Runtime

-`REPLServer.prototype.memory()` is a function only necessary for the internal mechanics of the `REPLServer` itself, and is therefore not necessary in user space.
+`REPLServer.prototype.memory()` is only necessary for the internal mechanics of the `REPLServer` itself.
+Do not use this function.

 <a id="DEP0083"></a>
 ### DEP0083: Disabling ECDH by setting ecdhCurve to false